 It is important to both search engines and people that your website is easy to navigate and contains the information they are seeking.
 Your bottom line may benefit from an increase in conversions from these highly-intent customers.

 The Importance of Local SEO

 For small businesses, local SEO is particularly important.
-Local SEO refers to the process of optimizing a business’s online presence so that it appears higher in search engine results for local customers.
+Local SEO is the process of making a business’s online presence better so that it shows up higher in search engine results for customers in the same area.

 So, what’s the plan?
 How do you build an online presence in your local area?
-It’s simple, you claim a Google Business Profile Page for your establishment, you optimise your content and keywords for local searches and you list your business in online directories.
+It’s simple, you claim a Google Business Profile Page for your establishment, you optimize your content and keywords for local searches, and you list your business in online directories.
 It’s like a recipe for success.
 So, don’t waste time, get out there and make your business the talk of the town!